Ultrasonic algae control is the environmentally safe way to control algae using low power ultrasonic waves.

 The transducer, submerged just beneath the surface, is programmed to generate ultrasonic waves that inhibit the growth and spread of algae.

-The Algae Control device emits ultrasonic waves that fan out at approximately 180° or 360° from the front of the transducer depending on the model.
+The Algae Control device emits ultrasonic waves that fan out at approximately 360° from the front of the transducer.
 The nutrient level, turbidity and shape of the body of water may affect the coverage area.
-Units provide coverage for up to 124 acres and multiple units are used for complete coverage.
+Units provide coverage for up to 120 acres and multiple units are used for complete coverage.
 Your Maryland Biochemical Sales Representative will guide you in the appropriate sized unit for your application.

 All ultrasonic devices are “line of sight” technology.
 Ultrasonic sound waves will not go around corners or navigate around weirs or other solids.
 Ultrasonic sound waves will bounce off of hard surroundings, such as concrete.